MSF/MSEc Dual Degree

-Dual Master of Science in Finance / Master of Science in Econometrics and Quantitative Economics
+Dual Master of Science in Finance / Master of Science in Economics

-Earn a dual Master of Finance and Master of Econometrics and Qualitative Economics and combine your quantitative skills with practical applications in business as a highly-skilled professional in research and analysis.
+Earn a dual Master of Finance and Master of Science in Economics and combine your quantitative skills with practical applications in business as a highly-skilled professional in research and analysis.
 Apply separately to each program and then complete a total of 51 course units.
 This dual program usually takes 21 months to finish.

-University policy on dual degrees stipulates that a maximum of 50% of the credit hours for the program with fewer units may be counted toward both degrees.
-Therefore, the MBF/MSEQE degree requires a total of 51 units:.
+University policy on dual degrees stipulates that a maximum of 50 percent of the credit hours for the program with fewer units may be counted toward both degrees.
+Therefore, the MSF/MSEc degree requires a total of 51 units:.

 The student must meet the prerequisite requirements for both degrees.

 MSEc Degree requirements: 30 units of coursework

 However: 6 units of MSF coursework can be counted toward the MSEQE and

 9 units of MSEc coursework can be counted toward the MSF

 Therefore, to receive the Dual MSF/MSEc degree, the following are required: